makazhan/uoe-msc-projects-2020/README.md

 The shared task data is based on the [Universal Dependencies](https://universaldependencies.org/) (UD) treebanks and follows the same [CoNLL-U format](https://universaldependencies.org/format.html), but due to specifics of the task only words and their morphological analyses are preserved, i.e. lemmata, POS-tags, and morphological features.
 Moreover, UD style morphological annotation is converted to [UniMorph](http://unimorph.org/) (UM) scheme.

-For example, this is a sentence from the shared task data (UM):
+For example, this is a sentence from the shared task data:
 <pre>
 # sent_id = 1964
 # text = We need you; whatever you like!